Gary Isaac Wolf

 Email: gary@quantifiedself.com

 Right now I’m writing a book called Personal Science: Learning to Observe.
 It’s aim is to inspire readers to seek answers to their own questions using an empirical approach.
-I’m fortunate that my book has five coauthors!
-They are: Steven Jonas, Martijn de Groot, Sara Riggare, Thomas Blomseth Christiansen, and Jakob Eg Larsen.
+I’m fortunate that my book has five coauthors: Steven Jonas, Martijn de Groot, Sara Riggare, Thomas Blomseth Christiansen, and Jakob Eg Larsen.

 Quantified Self